hpcc-systems/HPCC_Causality/README.md

-# HPCC-Causality
+# HPCC_Causality
 Causality Bundle for HPCC Systems Platform

 This bundle supports research into Causal Analysis of data.

 It provides three main modules:
 - Synth -- Allows the generation of complex synthetic datasets with known causal relationships, using structural equation models.
 These can be used with the other layers of this toolkit or with other HPCC Machine Learning bundles.
-- Probability -- Provides a rich probability analysis system, supporting conditional probabilities, conditioinalizing, independence testing, and predictive capabilities.
+- Probability -- Provides a rich probability analysis system, supporting conditional probabilities, conditionalizing, independence testing, and predictive capabilities.
 - Causality -- Provides a range of Causal Analysis algorithms.
 This layer requires a Causal Model, which combined with a dataset, allows questions to be asked that are beyond the realm of Statistics.
 Specifically, this module allows: Model Hypothesis Testing, Causal Analysis, Causal Metrics, Counterfactual Analysis (future), and limited Causal Discovery.

 The above methods are computationally intense, and are fully parallelized when running on an HPCC Systems Cluster.